LLMs as Visual Explainers: Advancing Image Classification with Evolving Visual Descriptions: Method

 \textbf{Visual Feedback.} The key idea of visual feedback is grounding LLMs with visual knowledge in VLMs to better distinguish between ambiguous classes during the optimization process.
 Instead of directly updating the model parameters via instruction tuning in recent multimodal LLMs, we propose a gradient-free method to inject visual knowledge into LLMs.
 Specifically, given a current set of class descriptors $\mathcal{D}$, we construct visual feedback $V(\mathcal{D})$ through task-related evaluation metrics for CLIP, \emph{e.g.}, top-1 overall accuracy, class-wise accuracy, and confusion matrix in image classification.
 These metrics offer a holistic evaluation of model performance given current class descriptors.

 Apart from conventional metrics, we propose an improved version of the confusion matrix to more effectively capture intricate relationships within classes.
 We define a confusing threshold $\lambda$ and categorize each prediction as a positive sample based on its cosine similarity score compared to $\lambda$ times the cosine similarity score of the ground-truth label.
 In this approach, the improved confusion matrix, denoted as $\tilde{M}$, is computed by aggregating positive sample indicators.
 Another challenge is we find that LLMs sometimes struggle to interpret the raw confusion matrix with shape $|\mathcal{D}|*|\mathcal{D}|$, particularly as the number of classes $|\mathcal{D}|$ increases.
 Hence, we refine this process by extracting the top-$m$ classes from each row of $\tilde{M}$, representing the most confusing classes for CLIP.
-The visual feedback using the improved confusion matrix is formulated as follows: where we fix $\lambda=0.9, m=3$ in all experiments and $\mathcal{X}$ indicates the set of images to compute classification matrics in visual feedback.
+The visual feedback using the improved confusion matrix is formulated as follows: where $\mathcal{X}_d$ indicates the images of descriptor class $d$ to compute classification matrics in visual feedback, and we fix $\lambda=0.9, m=\frac{|\mathcal{D}|}{2}$ in all experiments.

 Though this metric-based visual feedback is simple to construct, it serves an important role in estimating the divergence between LLM-generated descriptors and optimal classification centroids in CLIP latent space.
 It has three major applications in our optimization process.
-First, the visual feedback $V(\mathcal{D})$ can be converted into natural language through a customized \texttt{tostring()} function.
-During mutation and crossover, the textual version of $V(\mathcal{D})$ can be integrated into input prompts to help LLM distinguish the target category from confusing classes.
+First, we can convert the visual feedback $V(\mathcal{D})$ into natural language.
+During mutation and crossover, the textual version of $V(\mathcal{D})$ can be integrated into prompts to help LLM distinguish the target category from confusing classes.
 Second, we adopt $V(\mathcal{D})$ as the fitness function to evaluate sample quality and perform natural selection.
-Finally, we introduce the idea of memory banks $M$ consisting of positive and negative history class descriptors.
+Finally, we introduce the idea of memory banks $\mathcal{M}$ consisting of positive and negative history class descriptors.
 We dynamically update the memory banks based on $V(\mathcal{D})$ at the end of each iteration.